13.12. Neural Style Transfer¶

 How does the output change when you select different content and style layers?

 Use different content and style images.
-Can you create more interesting composite images?
+Can you create more interesting synthesized images?